Families Module

 Subclasses must define this function to accept whatever parameters are necessary to define a shape.
 The method should return an instance of some concrete subclass of Shape.

-class coxeter.families.TabulatedGSDShapeFamily#
+class coxeter.families.TabulatedGSDShapeFamily(data)

 The values of the dictionary used to construct this class must adhere to the GSD shape spec.
 Each mapping may contain additional data, which is ignored when the class is called to actually produce Shape objects.